2012-12-16

 Highway 21, Idaho.
 Click for larger image.

-Here are two of the four shots that formed the basis for the HDR.
-This is the under-exposed and over-exposed versions (middle-exposure not illustrated).
-The spread was 1-1/3 stops between each for a total of 2-2/3rds stop between the high and the low.
+Here are two of the four shots that formed the HDR.
+This is the under-exposed and over-exposed versions (middle-exposures not illustrated).
+The spread was 1-1/3 stops between each, for a total of 2-2/3rds stop between the high and low.

-A grey-card was used to set the middle exposure and this was a mistake, given the sunset (see this article: Using a Grey Card).
-The grey-card perfectly exposed the bridge, but with sunsets, you should underexpose more than normal to bring out the colors.
-Even with the bracket, the low-exposure was not low enough and the sky still washed out.
+A grey-card was used to set the anchor exposure and this was a mistake (see this article: Using a Grey Card).
+The grey-card perfectly exposed the bridge but with sunsets, you should underexpose more than normal to bring out the colors.
+The bracketing was not enough to save the lower-end colors and the sky still washed out.
 The scene also lacks contrast.
-However, if you look at the high-exposure, there were few shadows to be found and I'm not sure I could do better.
+If you look at the high-exposure, there were few shadows.

-I did not use the camera's built-in HDR, wanting more control over the merge process and, in the end, four separate shots were used, as opposed to the normal three.
-With PaintShop Pro X4, I blended three shots for the HDR, choosing one of the options called "LocalTone" -- this gave the image a slightly-contrasty black-and-white feel, which you can see in the bottom half of the image.
-Next, I made a separate HDR, choosing more normal colors and using a bunch of trickery, overlayed the bridge and sky over the first HDR.
-This became the final image.
-The image took several hours to edit, with attention to details that probably weren't necessary.
+I did not use the camera's built-in HDR, wanting more control over the process, and I wanted to use four exposures instead of the camera's normal 3-shot range.
+With PaintShop Pro X4, I blended the shots for the HDR, choosing one of the options called "LocalTone" -- this gave the image a contrasty black-and-white feel, which is visible in the bottom half of the image.
+Next, I made a separate HDR, choosing more normal colors -- in an effor to preserve the sky.
+Using a bunch of darkroom trickery, I overlayed the bridge and sky over the first HDR, combining the two.
+It took several hours to edit and it became the final image.

 The other problem was operational.
 I am still used to film cameras.
 Did I bother previewing images on the LCD to check the exposure?
 Nope.
-And for a few moments I had to fiddle with the new Nikon camera's exposure compensation controls.
+The new Nikon's controls were foreign to me and I had to fiddle for several minutes before I got the compensation and other settings right.
 Mixing bracketing and exposure compensation got confusing.
 Lessons learned.
-On the plus side, I had the White Balance set to daylight, purely by accident, because I forgot to check.
-Fortunately, this was exactly what it should have been.

 Related articles: